 Instead of wasting a massive amount of public money on cosmetic makeovers like Gomti Riverfront Development, an effort should start immediately to:-

 - Conserve Kukrail Nala, Hyder Canal, and other natural drains and demarcate the flood plains as eco-zone.

 - There should be no sewerage and solid waste policy disposal policy.
 Everything should be intercepted and processed in a localized manner.

 - Encroachments and habitation around should be developed with an eco-friendly neighborhood pattern, with efficient sewerage and waste management facilities.

 - Flow and quality should be monitored and available in public domain for independent review.

 - Kukrail Nala and other drains should fall into Gomti naturally without obstructions or STPs in between.

 The research on the status of Kukrail Nala as of (September 2016) is complete and even after massive pleas, complaints and written communications, Gomti Riverfront development is going on as a vote gathering exercise in the upcoming election.
 With massive fountains and neon lights planted and planned around, close to 3000 crores is budgeted for the cosmetic makeup and big interceptor and STP projects, which have failed earlier.

 Future course of action -

-To carry this effort with good momentum we are looking for coordinators in Lucknow, who can work towards representing the river and its drainage systems, work with local experts to raise awareness and intervene as required.
+To carry this effort with a good momentum we are looking for Researchers and Coordinators in Lucknow, who can work towards representing the river and its drainage systems, work with local experts to raise awareness and intervene as required.